top of page

 Image of site author

-Over the past several years, I have been fascinated by JMARS and its evolving tools.
-I created this website to keep instructions up-to-date, making it easier for students, teachers, researchers, and anyone curious to explore Mars and other planetary bodies through intuitive tools in JMARS.
+I’m a retired middle and high school physics, geoscience, and STEM teacher who taught for 30 years.
+Over the past several years, I've become interested in JMARS and its evolving tools.
+I created this website to keep instructions up to date and make it easier for students, teachers, researchers, and anyone curious to explore Mars and other planetary bodies using JMARS.
 My goal is to help users navigate planetary data without needing advanced technical skills or memorizing complex procedures.
-Explore the vast imagery of planetary science with JMARS, and follow your curiosity!

-Often, we can apply what we already know about Earth’s geology to answer questions about Mars and other planetary objects.
-For example, after studying geology or geography, teachers can ask students to uncover "Mars's Story."
-Students can zoom into Mars and other planetary bodies, using the tools to explore surface features and unravel the planet’s history.
-They can look for signs of glaciers, volcanic activity, floods, valleys, faults, and more, while examining geologic principles such as the sequence of events and how surface features came to be.
+Often, we can apply what we already know about Earth’s geology to ask and answer questions about Mars and other planetary bodies.
+Students can zoom into Mars using these tools to explore surface features and begin to uncover the planet’s history—looking for signs of glaciers, volcanic activity, floods, valleys, faults, and more, while considering how and when these features formed.

 Questions?
 Comments?
 Need help?
 Email me, Mrs. Jackie Kane, at usingrs@gmail.com.